 Lastly, we updated the command line tool used for licensing.
 Actually, we’re giving up on the old Regutil to bring you the new LicenseTool, about which you can read on this page.

 A revamped and redesigned UiPath Platform Installer is here to get you up and running with all the new features of UiPath Orchestrator, Studio, and Robot quickly and easily.
 Along with the new interface is simplified installation of your multi-node Orchestrator and an easily customizable installation of Studio and Robot.

-Use the Send Feedback feature to let us know what you think about Studio, suggest new features or report a bug.
+Use the Send Feedback feature to let us know what you think about Studio and other components, suggest new features or report a bug.
 Your feedback reaches our product team directly and may be integrated in future versions.
 However, please keep in mind that the Send Feedback feature should not be used in cases where you require assistance from our support team.
 Learn more about this here.

 We’re giving you the chance to use the Robot in more ways than before.
 By exposing several API commands, you are able to integrate more functionality in your applications, such as acquiring the processes list, run and pause, monitor, or terminate them.
 Read more about its capabilities, what it means, and how it can be used.

 Use the Activities Project Settings window to change activity default properties at a project level.
 You can configure a set of values for debugging, and another set of values for when the project is run from Studio, the Robot Tray or Orchestrator.